 If you have heard about Nepal, then you probably have also heard about Mount Everest.
 Being the tallest mountain in the world, Nepal boasts this peak as its crown jewel.
 Nestled amidst a fabulous region adorned with immense natural and cultural fascinations, the beauty of Everest rises unparalleled.

 To witness the greatness of Mount Everest (8848m), we can explore the region via various trekking options.
 One of the most famous treks available is the Everest Base Camp Trek.
-With this journey, travelers get to explore the beautiful region of Khumbu (Everest) as well as reach the foot of the world’s tallest mountain.
+With this journey, travellers get to explore the beautiful region of Khumbu (Everest) as well as reach the foot of the world’s tallest mountain.
 So what makes this trek an outstanding option?
-Here are a few attractions of the Everest Base Camp Trek:
+Here are a few attractions of the Everest Base Camp Trek.

 Tenzing Hillary Airport, Lukla

 The very first opening of the journey begins with a thrilling flight to one of the world's most dangerous airports.
 The short airstrip that is the Tenzing Hillary Airport is built with a slight tilt on a hill.
 Surrounded by towering mountains and hills around, passengers may get mixed feelings of fear and fascination as they proceed to touch down at this airport.
 The airport itself is at a high altitude of 2,860 meters.
 The cold touch of the Himalayan air will give rise to goosebumps all over your skin.
 To top it off, the mountains dominating the skyline will be the perfect opening scenery welcoming you to the Khumbu region.